Which order do you wear engagement, wedding and eternity rings?

 Two of the most special occasions in your life are becoming engaged and getting married.
-So much so that there are traditionally different rings to perfectly mark each occasion.
+So there are traditionally different rings to perfectly mark each occasion — those are eternity rings, engagement rings, and wedding rings.
+So, it’s important to know the right order of rings on fingers.

-Once you include an eternity ring into the equation, it can become a bit confusing with where to wear the engagement ring and where to wear the wedding ring.
+The most important is to find the perfect eternity ring matching your engagement and wedding ring.
+Once you include an eternity ring into the equation, it can become a bit confusing with which order to wear engagement, wedding and eternity rings.
 This brings the following questions to light:

 - Do you wear all three together?